Artboard-25

 Pronouns:

 Katy-Mei is a senior at UA in Studio Art.
 She assisted with props for Theatre Tuscaloosa's productions of Anastasia (2025) and The Great Christmas Cookie Bake-Off (2022).
-She worked in the Management Office 2021-2023 while a student at SSCC.
+She worked in the Management Office from 2021 to 2023 while attending SSCC.
 She plans to return to SSCC next year to study technical theatre.
-She thanks YaYa and Wheeler for this opportunity.
+She thanks Matt and Wheeler for this opportunity.

 Media